krobelus/rate-experiments/README.md

 large number of reason deletions brings about some runtime overhead in `rate` when checking specified DRAT as opposed to operational DRAT.
-Curiously, a significant overhead in memory usage seems to occur only on proofs with comparably few reason deletions, as illustrated by figure
+Curiously, a significant overhead in memory usage seems to occur only on proofs with almost no reason deletions, as illustrated by figure
 @fig:correlation-reason-deletions-space-delta.

 Note that this overhead also occurs for proofs that only contain redundant